albert12132/albertwu.org/notes/contents/git.md

     git push origin master

 Git will prompt you for your Bitbucket credentials.
-After it's done, you can got to the website and view your changes!
+After it's done, you can go to the website and view your changes!

 **Note**: The `origin` and `master` represent the same things as in `git push`.